fractalic/awesomesauce/README.md

 ### Problems? ###

-* Please let your friendly instructors know if you have any issues.
+* Please let your [friendly instructors](mailto:tdd@thingamabyte.com) know if you have any issues.
 We'll do our best to resolve them.
+* You may find useful resources at [ThrowTheSwitch](http://throwtheswitch.org)
+* You may also share your concerns on our [Forums](http://throwtheswitch.org/forums)